 On August 3, 2021, Finch entered into a 10-year lease agreement (the "Hood Lease") with Hood Park LLC, pursuant to which Finch will lease approximately 61,139 square feet of office and laboratory space (the "Premises").
 The Hood Lease provides Finch with an option to extend the lease for one additional five-year term.
 Finch's annual base rent for the Premises started at approximately \$4.5 million, and the lease contains annual rent escalations.
-Finch became responsible for paying rent under the Hood Lease on January 1, 2022; and in the second quarter of 2022, Finch's improvement on the Premises was substantially completed and Finch commenced business operations in the Premises, which triggered recognition of the lease for accounting purposes.
-Therefore, Finch recognized a right-of-use asset totaling \$37.1 million and lease liability of \$29.4 million, and recorded lease expense of \$0.9 million related to the Hood Lease.
+Finch became responsible for paying rent under the Hood Lease on January 1, 2022 and commenced business operations in the Premises in the second quarter of 2022, which triggered recognition of the lease for accounting purposes.
+The Company recognized a right-of-use asset totaling \$37.1 million and lease liability of \$29.4 million upon the commencement of the lease.
+Lease expense related to the Hood Lease of \$2.3 million was recorded for the nine months ended September 30, 2022.

-The Hood Lease provides for a tenant improvement allowance of approximately \$14.8 million for the cost of Finch's work on the Premises.
-As of June 30, 2022, \$14.8 million of lessor owned tenant improvements were completed by the Company, \$0.6 million of which are the outstanding remaining balance owed to the Company by the lessor.
+The Hood Lease provided for a tenant improvement allowance of approximately \$14.8 million for the cost of Finch's work on the Premises.
+As of September 30, 2022, \$14.8 million of lessor owned tenant improvements were completed by the Company, \$0.5 million of which is the outstanding remaining balance owed to the Company by the lessor as of September 30, 2022.

 Finch posted a customary letter of credit in the amount of approximately \$2.3 million, subject to decrease on a set schedule, as a security deposit pursuant to the Hood Lease.
-This is included in restricted cash, non-current on the condensed consolidated balance sheet as of June 30, 2022 and December 31, 2021.
+This is included in restricted cash, non-current on the condensed consolidated balance sheet as of September 30, 2022 and December 31, 2021.

-Finch recently entered into a sublease agreement to sublet approximately one third of its leased space under the Hood Lease, which commenced on August 10, 2022, for an initial term of two years, with an option for Finch to extend the sublease for up to one additional year.
+In the third quarter of 2022, Finch entered into a sublease agreement to sublet approximately one third of its leased space under the Hood Lease, which commenced on August 10, 2022, for an initial term of two years, with an option for Finch to extend the sublease for up to one additional year.
+In the fourth quarter of 2022, Finch entered into a second sublease agreement to sublet the remainder of its leased space under the Hood Lease for a three-year term.
+For the nine months ended September 30, 2022, Finch recognized sublease income of \$0.2 million, which is presented as other income in the condensed consolidated statements of operations.

-The following table presents the classification of right-of-use assets and lease liabilities as of June 30, 2022 and December 31, 2021 (in thousands):
+The following table presents the classification of right-of-use assets and lease liabilities as of September 30, 2022 and December 31, 2021 (in thousands):

-BALANCE SHEET CLASSIFICATION JUN NE 30, 2022 DECEMBER 31, 2021 ASSETS Operating lease assets Operating right-of-use assets \$ 41,189 \$ 5,053 Finance lease assets Property and equipment, net 10 22 Total lease assets 41,199 5,075 Liabilities Current Operating lease liabilities Operating lease liabilities, current \$ 4,755 \$ 1,128 Finance lease liabilities Other current liabilities 16 19 Noncurrent Operating lease liabilities Operating lease liabilities, non-current 35,865 4,887 Finance lease liabilities Other liabilities 7 Total lease liabilities \$ 40,636 \$ 6,041
+BALANCE SHEET CLASSIFICATION SEPTEN SEPTEMBER 30, 2022 MBER 31, 2021 ASSETS Operating lease assets Operating right-of-use assets \$ 40,355 \$ 5,053 Finance lease assets Property and equipment, net 5 22 Total lease assets 40,360 5,075 Liabilities Current Operating lease liabilities Operating lease liabilities, current \$ 2,641 \$ 1,128 Finance lease liabilities Other current liabilities 11 19 Noncurrent Operating lease liabilities Operating lease liabilities, non-current 35,072 4,887 Finance lease liabilities Other liabilities 7 Total lease liabilities \$ 37,724 \$ 6,041

-The following table represents the components of lease cost, which are included in general and administrative and research and development expense on the statement of operations, for the six months ended June 30, 2022 and 2021 (in thousands):
+The following table represents the components of lease cost, which are included in general and administrative and research and development expense on the statement of operations, for the three and nine months ended September 30, 2022 and 2021 (in thousands):